gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 A more useful common-collector amplifier can be made which AC couples the input and provides a DC bias point at the base of the BJT.
 Below is a schematic of one built with a NPN transistor:

 {{% figure src="common-collector-bjt-amplifier-ac-coupled-schematic.png" width="600px" caption="Schematic of an AC-coupled common-collector NPN BJT amplifier." %}}

+### Common Emitter Amplifier

+The _common emitter amplifier_ is a general-purpose BJT-based amplifier that it typically use for voltage amplification.

 ### Common-Base Amplifier